Love-Pengy/Bubblegum/README.md

 + Do not run the install script without knowing what you're looking at.
 As with anything, don'trun random stuff from the internet
 + Install script and program list is not guarenteed to be updated, they may have some missing deps for the config files
++  The cacheAll script will cache all of the wallust colorscheme from these images.
+This makes it significantly faster to load on startup/sway reload on slower systems.
+While recommended, it will work just fine without

 ### Installation